cmda-bt/fe-course-19-20/assessment-1.md

 Assessment 1 tests your knowledge of in this course acquired matter.

-In a wiki on the bootcamp repository on GitHub, you document the theory about JavaScript you acquired during the course.
-Finally your knowledge is validated by explaining the core JavaScript concepts; Scope, Context, Hoisting and Closure in the wiki.
+Your knowledge is validated by explaining the core JavaScript concepts; Scope, Context, Hoisting and Closure in the wiki of your repository.
 You explain these concepts in context of the client side progressively enhanced component you wrote during the course.
-You will be asked to explain these concepts in the oral test ([FE Assessment 2](https://github.com/cmda-bt/fe-course-19-20/blob/master/assessment-2.md)) as well.
+You will be asked to explain these concepts in the oral test ([FE Assessment 2](https://github.com/cmda-bt/fe-course-19-20/blob/master/assessment-2.md)).

 ## Goals